-If you plan to eat outdoors during the evening, some nice lighting will be needed.
+If you plan to dine al fresco during the evening, some nice lighting will be needed.
 There are lots of ways to set the mood – candles, lanterns and string lights come to mind.
 Get creative!
 Check out Pinterest boards for patio lighting and have fun.
 If you can keep the scent of the candle or torches away from the table, citronella does double duty of repelling mosquitoes and adding light.
 Which brings us to our next tip…

 TIP #4 Be Gone, Bugs!